Pando58/osmium-prev1/to do.md

 - [✓] Use subdivision in sections instead of the project
 - [✓] Use beats instead of bars for setting start and end in sections
 - [-] Choose to set time in bars or beats for sections
-- [ ] Check first note playing when stopping at project end
+- [✓] Check first note playing when stopping at project end
 - [ ] Sort sections and calculate automatically where project ends
+- [ ] Check how to implement custom soundfonts
-- [ ] Implement easier to use instruments like guitar, which has 6 strings and can take fret numbers as notes
+- [/] Implement easier to use instruments like guitar, which has 6 strings and can take fret numbers as notes
 - [ ] Not only send notes in riffs, also send "messages" like mute all strings, palm mute, pinch harmonic
   - [ ] Add an internal state for riffs (e.g. switching sustain, riff changes)
 - [ ] Ending riffs for sections
 - [ ] Sub-sections: Create sections that act like riffs repeating for creating other sections
+- [ ] Check how to wait to play until it's fully loaded